-Edited by Donna, Eng, Anonymous, vc and 2 others
+Edited by Donna, Eng, VC, Alma and 1 other

 Blackheads on your face have many causes, with multiple causes provoking breakouts at the same time, including:

 - Poor hygiene, as in neglecting to cleanse the face on a regular basis, which causes clogged pores and skin issues

 - Touching your face constantly in an absent-minded way, which causes bacteria, grease and fungus from your fingertips to spread to your skin pores

 - Failing to wash all of your makeup off before you go to bed, especially foundation, blush and powders that sit on the skin and clog up your pores

 - Shaving with a dirty or dull razor blade which causes abrasions and breakouts of blackheads on the skin

 - Using a razor with three or less blades; especially disposable razor blades that are harder on the skin and have a greater risk of causing cuts or infections

 - Borrowing other peoples razors or cosmetic tools and using them on the skin of your fac